Guide to Indiana Medical Waste Regulations

 Even so, we encourage at least basic knowledge and time reviewing guidelines and regulations.
 We urge all healthcare facilities to adopt the cradle-to-grave approach when it comes to healthcare waste management.
 That means that any facility or business that generates medical waste accept responsibility for it: from its origination to its final disposition or destruction.
 That means – take notice – you, the administrator, the president, the CEO, the manager, is even responsible for what happens to that healthcare waste, especially if it is biohazard waste, after it leaves your facility.

 But wait, you have a medical waste disposal company picking that stuff up, don’t you?
 Yes, hopefully you do.
 Nevertheless, you are still responsible for where that waste ends up.
 If the medical waste removal company that you choose doesn’t properly dispose of the waste, you will be held responsible.
 It’s the law.
 That means you get dinged for it, and you must also be responsible for the penalties, fines, and damage to your reputation that goes along with non-compliance issues.

 Don’t risk fines, penalties, or damage to your reputation for lack of compliance with Indiana’s medical waste regulations.
 Know the rules.
 It’s not just a matter of ethics, it’s the law.
 Contact Daniels Health for your long-term healthcare waste management solutions.
 We’ll make sure you remain compliant, along with cost-effective and sustainable measures in place that will save you money in the long run.
 Most importantly, you’ll maintain compliance that protects your employees, public health, and the environment.

 For more information on how Daniels Health can help your facility stay on top of ever-changing guidelines and regulations, contact us today.
-Alternatively find out more about our Missouri operations and service capabilities on our Indiana service page here.
+Alternatively find out more about our Indiana operations and service capabilities on our Indiana service page here.